First the supply shortages came for our alcohol, and now they're coming for our food.

-Reports are that the complete chaos at US shipping ports will lead to Thanksgiving dinner being more expensive than ever this year.
+Reports are that the complete chaos at our shipping ports will lead to Thanksgiving dinner this year being more expensive than ever.

-According to FOX 4, IRI, a data analytics and market research company, predicts that whipped toppings, liquid gravy, frozen pie/pastry shells, refrigerated pies, and bakery pies could be in short supply this year, along with canned cranberry sauce as aluminum costs are up almost 90%.
+According to FOX 4, IRI, a data analytics and market research company, predicts that whipped toppings, liquid gravy, frozen pie/pastry shells, refrigerated pies and bakery pies could be in short supply this year, along with canned cranberry sauce and pumpkin pie as aluminum costs are up almost 90%.

-However, it appears there won't be a shortage of turkeys this year, though the birds may be more significant than average, which would add to the cost of your dinner.
+However, it appears there won't be a shortage on turkeys this year, though the birds may actually be bigger than average which would add to the cost of your dinner.

 Shoppers might have a harder time finding a fresh turkey smaller than 16 pounds because demand is up due to smaller holiday gatherings, but frozen turkeys in all sizes will be in abundance," according to Consumer Reports.